fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 npm install json-server --save-dev
 ```

 There is a fine difference in the parameters. <i>axios</i> is installed as a runtime dependency (_--save_) of the application, because the execution of the program requires the existence of the library.
-On the other hand <i>json-server</i> was installed as a development dependency (_--save-dev_), since the program itself doesn't require it.
-It is used as assistance during software development.
+On the other hand, <i>json-server</i> was installed as a development dependency (_--save-dev_), since the program itself doesn't require it.
+It is used for assistance during software development.
 There will be more on different dependencies in the next part of the course.

 ### Axios and promises